awsdocs/aws-parallelcluster-user-guide/doc_source/raid-section.md

 + `st1`
 + `sc1`

-For more information, see [Amazon EBS Volume Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Amazon EBS volume types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 The default value is `gp2`\.